InserirAquiNome/crypto/PGP.md

 I can see that they are identical!
 So the file integrity is checked and it's correct.

-Now when you have a txt file with the SHA256 sum and the name of the file on it in this format:
+Now when you have a txt file with the SHA256 sum and the name of the file on it, in this format:

 ```bash